 - Additional study procedures and/or data collection are conducted outside of what is specified in the protocol for a required study visit.
 For example, an interim visit may occur via a phone contact if the participant reports a new AE.
-Required follow-up visit procedures are not done, either because the required follow-up visit has already been completed, the participant is in between visit windows, or it is too early in the visit window to complete the required visit. - Required study visit procedures are conducted outside the visit window, either to make up certain procedures from a missed visit, or to conduct Visit 8/Early Termination Visit procedures due to an early product discontinuation (for reasons other than HIV infection or pregnancy).
-For example, if a participant permanently discontinues study product use at Visit 5, she would complete Visit 8 visit procedures at Visit 5, if she is able and willing.
+Required follow-up visit procedures are not done, either because the required follow-up visit has already been completed, the participant is in between visit windows, or it is too early in the visit window to complete the required visit. - Required study visit procedures are conducted outside the visit window, either to make up certain procedures from a missed visit, or to conduct Visit 11/Early Termination Visit procedures due to an early product discontinuation (for reasons other than HIV infection)

+or pregnancy).
+For example, if a participant permanently discontinues study product use at Visit 5, s/he would complete Visit 11 visit procedures at Visit 5, if able and willing.

 All interim visits/contacts with the participant should be documented in a chart note.
 Additionally, if the interim contact results in at least one newly-completed eCRF, the interim visit is assigned an interim visit code (visit number ending in something other than ".0").
-Adding an additional log line to an existing log form (I.e. Baseline Medical History Log or Concomitant Medications Log) does not qualify as a newly-completed eCRF.
 All phone contacts that meet interim visit criteria as specified above are also assigned interim visit codes.
 See section 12.3.3 for information on how to assign visit codes to interim visits.

-For MTN-037, an Interim Visit Summary CRF is completed for interim visits/contacts as needed.
+For MTN-039, an Interim Visit Summary CRF is completed for interim visits/contacts as needed.